-There’s nothing worse than falling for a seemingly healthy snack hiding a nutrition label that belongs on the back of a dessert.
-If you thought you couldn’t go wrong with a handful of fruits and nuts, Trader Joe’s is here to change your mind with this blend of peanuts, figs, almonds, pistachios, hazelnuts, currants, walnuts, coconuts, sesame seeds, and honey.
-With 300 calories in just one serving and almost 30 grams of sugar, this mix is more of a cheat meal than a topping for these 50 Overnight Oats Recipes For Weight Loss.
+There's nothing worse than falling for a seemingly healthy snack hiding a nutrition label that belongs on the back of a dessert.
+If you thought you couldn't go wrong with a handful of fruits and nuts, Trader Joe's is here to change your mind with this blend of peanuts, figs, almonds, pistachios, hazelnuts, currants, walnuts, coconuts, sesame seeds, and honey.
+With 300 calories in just one serving and almost 30 grams of sugar, this mix is more of a cheat meal than a topping for overnight oats.

 Ghost Pepper Potato Chips